emilianoyoung/ai/_posts/_archive/2019-11-26-new-amazon-tool-helps-machine-learning-models-identify-unique-objects.md

 ---
 category: news
 title: "New Amazon tool helps machine learning models identify unique objects"
 excerpt: "Amazon announced a new capability today called Amazon Rekognition Custom Labels to help customers train machine learning models to understand a set of objects when there is a limited set of information.
-Typically, machine learning models have to work on ..."
+Typically, machine learning models have to work on large data sets to learn something like what's a picture of a dog, as opposed to some other ..."
 publishedDateTime: 2019-11-26T00:01:00Z
 sourceUrl: https://www.yahoo.com/now/amazon-tool-helps-machine-learning-195711792.html
 type: article